 New Technology Selection for Continuous Improvement

 A key component of Industry 4.0 is Design for Manufacturing (DFM) which is improving or optimizing a product in the design phase where it can be done more easily and at less cost.
-The fuel that drives the DFM engine is data, which is needed to identify, analyze, and resolve issues early in the product development lifecycle to prevent bigger problem later, when the product enters manufacturing.
+The fuel that drives the DFM engine is data, which is needed to identify, analyze, and resolve issues early in the product development lifecycle to prevent bigger problems later when the product enters manufacturing.

 Appropriate surface quality data is vital for choosing or revising a process.
-When the choice is influenced by factors such as regulatory compliance or cost benefit, data not only enables you to confirm that an alternative process is equivalent or better than the current one, but it also helps reduce risk.
+When the choice is influenced by factors such as regulatory compliance or cost-benefit, data not only enables you to confirm that an alternative process is equivalent or better than the current one, but it also helps reduce risk.

 Process Design with Virtualization

 One of the critical technology tools that are helpful for DFM early-stage optimizing is something called “digital twinning” – the digital replication of the entire production process in a virtual format, creating a digital twin that can be tested and modified as needed to optimize manufacturing.
 It’s essentially creating a flexible digital version of the factory, enabling you to model production and change elements and parameters to see how it affects manufacturing.
 Unfortunately, surface characterization is often overlooked, and without that data, surface quality can remain unknown and present a potential stumbling block to producing a consistent, quality product.

 To further reduce risk, companies with a DFM strategy will utilize Design Failure Mode and Effects Analysis (DFMEA), a practice used to identify and assess development and manufacturing risks as early as possible so that mitigation can occur before the new product program is too far down the road to keep a reasonable cap on costs.